 Apple Watch SE 2 vs. Apple Watch Series 8 Buyer's Guide

-At its "Far out" event this month, Apple announced the second-generation Apple Watch SE and the Apple Watch Series 8.
+At its "Far out" event in 2022, Apple announced the second-generation Apple Watch SE and the Apple Watch Series 8.
 The Apple Watch SE is a low-cost option that still offers many of the Apple Watch features that have made the device so popular over the years, while the Apple Watch Series 8 offers a more feature-rich experience with additional health monitoring capabilities.

 Both the Apple Watch SE and the Apple Watch Series 8 feature the S8 chip, Crash Detection, water resistance, an optical heart sensor, up to 18 hours of battery life, and more, but there are significant differences between the two devices.

 The aluminum Apple Watch Series 8 starts at $399, while the Apple Watch SE is much more competitively priced at just $249.
 So what exactly do you get by spending the additional $150 and is it worth it?
 Our comparison helps to answer the question of which of these two Apple Watch models is best for you.

 |Apple Watch SE (second-generation)||Apple Watch Series 8|

 |Ion-X glass front||Ion-X glass (aluminum) or sapphire crystal (stainless steel) front|

 |44mm or 40mm case size||45mm or 41 mm case size with edge-to-edge display (nearly 20% more display area than Apple Watch SE)|

 |Retina display||Always-On Retina display|